-A supervisor, a reviewer, a PGR Programme Director or the School PGR Director (or, exceptionally, another academic) may raise concerns about the academic progress of a research student at any stage in the programme of study.
-(If there is any disagreement between the supervisor and others about these concerns, the matter should be referred to the School PGR Director or, exceptionally, to the Head of School for a decision.)
-As soon as the concern is confirmed, the supervisor must immediately make the student aware of the situation and notify the student and the School PGR Director in writing that enhanced academic support has commenced.
-The student should be invited to say if there are any extenuating circumstances.
+The School PGR Director is responsible for the enhanced academic support process.
+A supervisor, a reviewer, a PGR Programme Director or the School PGR Director (or, exceptionally, another academic) can raise concerns about the academic progress of a research student at any stage in the programme of study.
+The School PGR Director will decide whether the concerns raised require the student to receive enhanced academic support.
+As part of this consideration, the School PGR Director will ask the student whether there are any extenuating circumstances.